demuth-j/Capstone/README.md

-This was my capstone for my final year of graduate school.
+This is my capstone for my final year of graduate school.